choiseunghyeon/smartmirror_vue/README_ENG.md

       $ mkdir /src/ApiKey.js // almost functions need API KEY. check API SETTING
       $ sudo npm run dev // and then hit http://localhost:8080/ in browser

+  - **조작**

+    1. Install TeamViewer on rasberry pi and cellphone.

+    2. Run sudo npm run dev and browser(you have to know Let's get started section)

+    3. Control browser which rasberry pi shows with cellphone.

+       Tip. lowering down the screen with two fingers is scroll down

 - Introduction

   You can controll Widget, Hamburger Menu, Channel List and Youtube with your mouse